 Despite coming in for plenty of criticism from European and American journalists, Africa’s high-stakes, winner-takes-all World Cup qualifying system once again threw up an enthralling set of matches.
-The most remarkable result was Ghana’s whopping 6-1 win over Egypt, and “BaGhana BaGhana” confirmed their tickets to Brazil yesterday in Cairo.
+The most remarkable result was Ghana’s whopping 6-1 win over Egypt, where “BaGhana BaGhana” confirmed their tickets to Brazil yesterday in Cairo.
 There has always been something special about the Black Stars.

 What gives football its meaning in England is largely its representative capacity: fans rally around a club, of their city, of their class, seeing the team and the institution as a projection, in many ways, of themselves.
 This is almost always a regional, not national, phenomenon.
-Since England was the coloniser rather than the colonised, national representation through football was largely unnecessary.
+Since England was the colonizer rather than the colonized, national representation through football was largely unnecessary.
 Even today, very few English people identify with the national team.
 We’ll support them, sure, but we don’t see ourselves in them (thank God).

 Much the same dynamic obtains to another colonial power in decline, France, whose players have developed a long-standing tradition of ambivalence towards their national anthem, La Marseillaise.
 The recent outburst against various figures within the establishment of French football by Les Bleus’ current captain, Dakar-born Patrice Evra, had many causes and doubtless personal scores are being settled through the ensuing row, however it was also symptomatic of the fact that the national team in France are deeply unpopular (though maybe yesterday’s big win with starring roles from the likes of Mamadou Sakho and Paul Pogba will help matters a little).